Service Opportunities at All Saints

 No experience is necessary, and hand tools are provided.
 There are people on the site who will show you how to do a certain task, and work with you.
-Please contact Ruth Ford to learn more or to get involved.
+Please contact the All Saints' staff to learn more or to get involved.

 Hunger Task Group

 The Hunger Task Group engages with the congregation in helping meet the hunger needs of our community.
 The group facilitates volunteers to assist at two area food pantries, organizes food and hygiene drives for the pantries, and leads the 'Christmas With Dignity' campaign each fall.
 The group meets two to three times a year and welcomes anyone interested!

 Pick up a bag with a grocery list and return it filled with all the fixings for a traditional holiday meal.
 We accept donations beginning in November.